fourctv/JS44D/README.md

 - **sessionKey**: the current session token, that must be present in all requests to 4D
 - etc..

-### JSFourDModel
+### FourDModel
 This is a service class that provides CRUD functionality, as a Data Model base class.
 It provides the ability to retrieve, create, update or delete records from a table.

 This class builds upon the Data Model functionality, as described in the [Data Model wiki page](https://github.com/fourctv/JS44D/wiki/Data-Modeling).

-All 4D table's Data Models extend the **JSFourDModel** class, describing each of the table's field and providing getter/setter for each field.
+All 4D table's Data Models extend the **FourDModel** class, describing each of the table's field and providing getter/setter for each field.

 Instances of this class, and its extensions, represent a record in the database.
 This service provides basic CRUD functions to access those records:
 - **getRecord**: retrieves a single record from the database